Einsums/Einsums/libs/Einsums/Tensor/docs/index.rst

 .. cpp:class:: template<typename T> RuntimeTensor

     This is a convenience class for interacting with the Python module.
 It will never work with many Einsums calls.
-Instead, it should be converted into a :cpp:class:`TensorView<T, Rank>` so that the rank can be coerced at compile time.
+Instead, it should be converted into a :cpp:class:`TensorView` so that the rank can be coerced at compile time.

 .. cpp:class:: template<typename T> RuntimeTensorView

     This is a convenience class for interacting with the Python module.
 It will never work with many Einsums calls.
-Instead, it should be converted into a :cpp:class:`TensorView<T, Rank>` so that the rank can be coerced at compile time.
+Instead, it should be converted into a :cpp:class:`TensorView` so that the rank can be coerced at compile time.